-If you plan on celebrating National Garlic Day on April 19, remember the old New York Yiddish saying, “A nickel will get you on the subway, but garlic will get you a seat.”
+If you plan on celebrating National Garlic Day in April, remember the old New York Yiddish saying, “A nickel will get you on the subway, but garlic will get you a seat.”
 Even a well-known Muslim prophet supposedly once informed his followers: “Whoever has eaten garlic should not approach the mosque.”

 Despite its much-maligned odor, garlic is a wonderfully versatile cooking ingredient cultivated for thousands of years.
 The production of smelly odors is a defense mechanism that some plants use to protect themselves from predators.
 While a whole, undamaged clove of garlic is almost odorless, crushed cloves quickly release the characteristic pungent odor of its legendary reputation.